Memphis braces for the release of Tyre Nichols arrest footage

 Amber Sherman, a local Black Lives Matter organizer, told NPR's Debbie Elliot, "The only way for us to end the injustice that keeps happening and the murders of black people that keep happening is to stop using police for traffic enforcement."

-In a statement released Friday morning, Nichols family attorney Ben Crump said the true cause of Nichols' death was "policing culture itself, not something Tyre personally did."

-Crump called on the DOJ to investigate "saturation patrols," which he says involve big teams of police patrolling neighborhoods in the name of decreasing violent crime, but actually just foster a "wolf pack" mindset.
-Crump claims the five officers who beat Nichols were part of such a unit.
+The Nichols family attorneys have called on the DOJ to investigate "saturation patrols," which they described as big teams of police patrolling neighborhoods in the name of decreasing violent crime but instead foster a "wolf pack" mindset.
+Lawyers say the five officers who beat Nichols were part of such a unit.

+"It doesn't matter if the officer's a Black officer, a Hispanic officer or a white officer.
+It is the culture that allows them to think they can do this to Tyre," attorney Ben Crump said Friday.
+"And we have to call out this culture every time we get a chance."

+Lawyers for the family said they applauded the severity and swiftness of charges brought against the officers, all of whom are Black.

 In a video statement released Thursday, Memphis Mayor Jim Strickland said the city would initiate an outside review of its specialized units, saying it was clear that the officers violated local policies and training practices.